up42/docs/source/going-further/using-download-block.rst

 .. warning::

-	In addition to the Data credits used by the :ref:`SPOT DIMAP Download <spot-dimap-block>`, credits will also be deducted for infrastructure and processing so the total amount of credits for the Workflow will always be higher than the estimation provided in the Logs displayed before.
+	In addition to the Data credits used by the :ref:`SPOT DIMAP Download <spot-dimap-block>`, credits will also be deducted for Infrastructure and Processing so the total amount of credits for the Workflow will always be higher than the estimation provided in the Logs displayed before.

-## warn about infra credits

 If you're happy about the selected image, click **Run as real job**.